Gordon Foulkes

 Seminars:

-Targeting SCD1 to Harness the Skin as an Endocrine Organ for Sustainable Weight Loss to Redefine Obesity Care 11:30 am
+Redefining Obesity Care: Targeting the Skin as an Immuno-Neuro- Endocrine Organ for Sustainable Weight Loss 11:30 am

-Targeting SCD1 offers a novel mechanism to increase energy expenditure without elevating heart rate, which provides a well-tolerated and sustainable pathway for weight loss This unique approach to lipid metabolism provides the distinct advantage of preferential fat reduction while preserving lean muscle mass, resulting in significant improvements in body composition and metabolic health markers The…Read more
+Targeting skin SCD1 offers a unique drug approach to obesity, resulting in systemic efficacy without systemic drug exposure.
+The mechanism to increase energy expenditure without involving brown fat or UCP-1 This unique approach to obesity provides the distinct advantages of preferential fat reduction while preserving lean muscle mass, low COGs, facile dosing and high patient…Read more

 day: Pre-Conference Day